 Develop the capacity and the confidence to wrestle with questions that matter to teens, such as:

 Be a part of the conversation.

-The Shalom Hartman Teen Fellowship runs from October – May (Orientation is held virtually in September), and involves four exciting components:
+The Shalom Hartman Teen Fellowship runs from October 2023 – May 2024 and involves four exciting components:

 Community and Mentorship: Jewish tradition values learning in community.
 As such, the Fellowship is a collaborative learning experience.
 Fellows will be assigned to a shevet (home-group) of approximately 15 teens that will anchor key components of their experience.
 These groups are facilitated, in part, by college-age madrichim (facilitators) who are alumni of Hartman’s Hevruta gap year program.
 Fellows will also form chavruta (partner) learning groups, which will meet in on-going learning sessions throughout the Fellowship program.
 Select regional areas will also host local gatherings for Fellows in October and January.

-Virtual Community Batei Midrash: Five times throughout the program Fellows will gather as a community for virtual learning sessions (approximately 2 hours each) with international Hartman Institute scholars.
+Virtual Community Batei Midrash: Five times throughout the program Fellows will gather as a community for virtual learning sessions with international Hartman Institute scholars.
 These batei midrash include teaching, text-based learning in chavruta groups, and shevet gatherings.